welbym/welbym/README.md

 ------------

+    -- Learning CloudOps tools like Terraform, Microsoft Azure, and ArgoCD

     -- Proficient in Java, C/C++, Rust, Python, and Android Development

-    -- Project manager for website development and game development using Unreal Engine and Unity 👾
+    -- Former project manager for website development and game development using Unreal Engine and Unity 👾

 ------------